Skip to content

 Tickets and Registration will only need to be filled out if your event has a capacity limit, if users need to purchase a ticket, or if you simply want to know the total number of people planning to come to your event.

-• NOTE: In order to accept payment through Localist for ticket sales, you need to have a “Stripe” Account set up, which requires a credit card and bank account on file.
+• NOTE: To accept payment through Localist for ticket sales, you need to have a “Stripe” Account set up, which requires a credit card and bank account on file.
 Stripe is a 3rd party payment processor, and currently the only one Localist integrates with.
 Currently, Georgia State does not have any Stripe Accounts set up on Localist.
-If you need to set up ticket sales and have your event registered in Ticketmaster, Event Bright or a similar online ticketing agency, simply unclick the “Use Localist Register” checkbox at the top of the page.
+If you need to set up ticket sales and have your event registered in Ticketmaster, Eventbrite, or a similar online ticketing agency, simply unclick the “Use Localist Register” checkbox at the top of the page.

-Once I uncheck the “Use Localist Register” checkbox, we can see that “Ticket Cost,” “Registration URL,” and “Eventbrite ID” fields have appeared, and the previous fields have disappeared.
+Once I uncheck the “Use Localist Register” checkbox, we can see that the “Ticket Cost,” “Registration URL,” and “Eventbrite ID” fields appear, and the previous fields disappear.

 Let’s go to the “Ticket Cost” field.
-The example that appears in this field shows you some of the options available.
-You can type in a fixed ticket cost, like $10, or you can give options like “$40 advance, $50 at the door.”
+The example in this field illustrates some of the available options.
+You can type in a fixed ticket cost, such as $10, or provide options like “$40 advance, $50 at the door.”

 Next is the “Registration URL” field.
-If you have an outside registration source set up for this event, say through Ticketmaster or Tickets.com, enter the URL that you were given after setting up your event on that site here.
+If you have an external registration source set up for this event, such as through Ticketmaster or Tickets.com, please enter the URL that you were given after setting up your event on that site here.

 Finally, we have the “Eventbrite ID” field.
-If you have set up your event on Eventbrite, take the URL that Eventbrite gave you and enter it here.
+If you have set up your event on Eventbrite, please take the URL that Eventbrite provided and enter it here.

 If you leave these fields blank, the “Buy Tickets” button on your live event page will instead say “Register.”

 Let’s go back to the top of this section and re-check the checkbox labeled “Use Localist Register.”
-Selecting this means that instead of an outside source, such as Ticketmaster, or Eventbrite, we will be using Localist’s own internal register for our event.
+Selecting this option means that instead of using an external source, such as Ticketmaster or Eventbrite, we will be using Localist’s internal registration system for our event.

-Our first step is defining the various tickets that will be available to our audience.
-Remember, we can’t set up a ticket paying system through Localist.
+Our first step is to define the various tickets that will be available to our audience.
+Remember, we can’t set up a ticket-paying system through Localist.
 If you need attendees to pay for tickets, uncheck “Use Localist Register” and follow the instructions that appear.

 The first option for “Tickets” is to “Add Ticket Type.”
-This will create a separate list of different categories of tickets.
-For example, I am creating a ticket for “VIP” options, and another for “General Admission” options.
+This will create a separate list of different ticket categories.
+For example, I am creating a ticket for “VIP” options and another for “General Admission” options.

 Once a Ticket Group has been added, select “Add Ticket.”
 Now you need to name the ticket.
 For example, you can name it “Student” or “Faculty & Staff.”

-Then, in the next field labeled “Description,” give your ticket a short description if it needs one.
+Then, in the next field labeled “Description,” provide a brief description for your ticket, if necessary.

 In the following field labeled “Ticket Type,” select whether the ticket will be picked up “In Person,” “Virtually,” or be placed on a “Waiting List.”
-If you choose “Virtually,” two fields pop up below where you can enter in the “Event URL” and a short message for your users who select this ticket type.
-You can use this message to explain that users need to go to the “Event URL” you entered to collect their ticket.
+If you choose “Virtually,” two fields appear below where you can enter the “Event URL” and a brief message for users who select this ticket type.
+You can use this message to inform users that they need to visit the “Event URL” you entered to collect their ticket.
 If you select “Waiting List,” or “In Person,” you still have the option to write a short message for your attendees who select this ticket type.

 IGNORE PRICE TYPE and FEES